This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 - Vegetable stock/broth: You can buy this in a carton or make your own using vegetable bouillon.

 - Salt and pepper: To taste.
-The amount of salt add will depend on how salty the vegetable stock you used is.
+The amount of salt added will depend on how salty the vegetable stock you used is.

 Best Bread for Stuffing

 - A more firm bread works best - softer types of bread squish when you cube them and they also tend to be super mushy after baking the stuffing, and not in a good way.
-I like using french bread right from the bakery at the grocery store.
-If you use a sandwich-loaf-type bread, I recommend sticking it in the fridge so it firms up.
+I like using French bread right from the bakery at the grocery store.
+If you use a sandwich-loaf-type bread, I recommend sticking it in the fridge for a couple of days so it firms up.

 - Using two different types of bread adds some additional flavor and just feels more fancy.
 I like a simple wheat and white bread combination.
 My mom loves using potato bread.